On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Regulator quotients and Dokchitser constants

 Let $G$ be any finite group.
 We recall the following standard definitions (see e.g. \cite{CR}): \begin{defn} The \emph{Burnside ring} of $G$ is defined as the ring of formal $\bZ$-linear combinations of isomorphism classes $[X]$ of finite $G$-sets modulo the relations

 where $X\sqcup Y$ denotes the disjoint union and $X\times Y$ denotes the Cartesian product. \end{defn} The set of isomorphism classes of transitive $G$-sets is in bijection with the set of conjugacy classes of subgroups of $G$ via the map which assigns to the subgroup $H$ the set of co-sets $G/H$.
 We will usually represent elements of the Burnside ring as formal sums $\sum_i H_i - \sum_j H_j'$ using this identification. \begin{defn} Let $A$ be either $\bQ$ or $\bZ_{(p)}$, the localisation of $\bZ$ at a prime $p$.
-The \emph{representation ring} of $G$ over $A$ is the ring of formal $\bZ$-linear combinations of isomorphism classes $[M]$ of $A$-free finite dimensional $AG$-modules\footnote{Here and in the rest of the paper, $AG$ denotes the group algebra of the group $G$ over $A$} modulo the relations
+The \emph{representation ring} of $G$ over $A$ is the ring of formal $\bZ$-linear combinations of isomorphism classes $[M]$ of $A$-free finite dimensional $AG$-modules modulo the relations